• Skip to primary navigation

 3. You can either freeze it whole or freeze individual slices.

-4. Carefully wrap your cheesecake in plastic wrap and then a layer of foil to help keep it from getting freezer burned.
+4. Carefully wrap your cheesecake in plastic wrap and then a layer of foil to help keep it from getting freezer-burned.

 5. To thaw, allow the cheesecake to sit in the fridge overnight and then enjoy.

-This gluten-free cheesecake is perfectly delicious by itself, but sometimes adding a little something extra makes it even better.
+This gluten-free cheesecake is perfectly delicious by itself, but sometimes, adding a little extra something makes it even better.

 • Top it with some fresh berries and whipped cream.